caraloughran/midnightcity/README.md

 # midnightcity
-this is an early version of midnight city <br>
+this is  finished early version of midnight city <br>
-index page has been completed, secondary page is... to be determined